 And no, healing does not mean you stop feeling difficult emotions.

 There is a subtle but common distortion where negative emotion is treated as proof of being unhealed.
-As if anger, grief or intensity must be immediately transformed into love and light.
-I have even heard this described jokingly as the “switcheroo” approach.
-Feel something uncomfortable, immediately flip it into something positive.
+As if anger, grief or intensity must be immediately transformed into something more acceptable.

 What may look like integration is avoidance rebranded.